sparkflows/sparkflows-docs/docs/installation/installation/load-sample-projects.rst

 ------------------------------------
 To Login :

 #.
-Open Fire Insights login page.
+Open Sparkflows login page.
 #.
 Enter your credentials.
 #.
 Click **Sign in** to reach the Dashboard page.